 Behind the small door labeled FLOPPY DRIVE is the internal 3.5" 1.44Mbyte floppy disk drive.
-In addition, there is a small potentiometer behind this door to adjust the LCD brightness and contrast.
+In addition, there is a small potentiometer behind this door to adjust the LCD brightness and contrast for dual scan displays.
 This potentiometer should only need to be set once, at the time of installation, unless the control is being operated in an extreme temperature environment.